jrafa1607/Evaluation-of-Perceptual-Hash-Algorithms/README.md

-## Computational Vision Experiment about Perceptual Hash Algorithms Evaluation
+## Computational Vision - Perceptual Hash Algorithms Evaluation
 > In this repository have the files used for the development of Perceptual Hash Algorithms Evaluation Research.
 5 types of Perceptual Hash Algorithms were selected in this Research: AverageHash, Crop-ResistanceHash, DifferenceHash, PerceptualHash and WaveletHash

 ### 💻 Image Databases Description